ta18/learn-hugo/content/english/vision/object_detection_tf2/index.md

 In this section we will use the __Tensorflow Object Detection__ (_a.k.a_ TOD) API which offers:

 * a collection of pre-trained networks, specially designed for object detection in images (__Object Detection__),
-* a _transfer learning_ mechanism to continue training pre-trained networks with our own labeled images, to obtain the detection of the objects of interest.
+* a _transfer learning_ mechanism to continue the training of pre-trained networks with our own labeled images, to obtain the detection of the objects of interest.

-Unlike the __Classification__ strategy presented in the [Classification tf2] section (<https://learn.e.ros4.pro/en/vision/classification_tf2/>), the __Object detection__ can directly find the bounding boxes of objects such as "face with a 1" and "face with a 2": this approach avoids the usage of conventional image processing to extract the faces of the cubes at first, then to classify the images of the cube faces.
+Unlike the __Classification__ strategy presented in the section [Classification](<https://learn.e.ros4.pro/en/vision/classification_tf2/>), the __Object detection__ can directly find the bounding boxes of the targeted objects: it avoids the usage of conventional image processing to extract the targeted objets (faces of cubes for example), then to classify the images of the cube faces.

-The image processing used for the classification is based on a traditional approach for manipulating the pixels of the image (thresholding, contour extraction, segmentation, etc.).
-It is quite fragile: sensitive to brightness, to the presence or not of a black background ...
+The drawback of the image processing used to create the sub-images to be classified is that it involves some low level (pixel level) pre-processing of the image : thresholding, contour extraction, segmentation, etc...
+This processing is quite fragile: sensitive to brightness, to the presence or not of a black background ...

-An expected advantage of the Object Detection approach is to provide the bounding boxes of the faces of the cubes directly, without going through the image processing step.
+An expected advantage of the Object Detection approach is to provide the bounding boxes of the faces of the cubes directly, without going through the image pre-processing step.

 ## Prerequisites